 The initial approach to a child with suspected UGI bleeding is discussed in this topic review.
 The approach to lower GI bleeding in children, or to UGI bleeding in adults, is reviewed separately.
-(See "Diagnostic approach to lower gastrointestinal bleeding in children" and "Approach to acute upper gastrointestinal bleeding in adults".)
+(See "Lower gastrointestinal bleeding in children: Causes and diagnostic approach" and "Approach to acute upper gastrointestinal bleeding in adults".)

 The incidence of UGI bleeding is not well established in children.
 An UGI source represents as much as 20 percent of all episodes of gastrointestinal bleeding in children .

 The most detailed studies have been in the critical care setting [2-4].
 In one of the largest prospective studies, UGI bleeding (defined as hematemesis or any amount of blood from the nasogastric tube) was observed in 63 of 984 (6.4 percent) pediatric ICU admissions .
 Independent risk factors for bleeding included a high Pediatric Risk Mortality score, coagulopathy, pneumonia, and multiple trauma.
 Higher rates of bleeding (up to 25 percent) were observed in two other series of critically ill pediatric patients who were not receiving prophylactic therapy to prevent UGI bleeding [2,4].